Sandhya80/hello-world-api/README.md

     Stores the greeting message in memory.

 - **CREATE endpoint (`POST /hello`):**
-    - Receives a new greeting in the request body.
-    - Sets the `greeting` variable to the provided value or defaults to "Hello, World!".
-    - Responds with status 201 and the new greeting.
+    Accepts a new greeting in the request body, sets the `greeting` variable to this value (or defaults to "Hello, World!"), and responds with status 201 and the created greeting.

 - **READ endpoint (`GET /hello`):**
-    - Returns the current value of the `greeting` variable as JSON.
+    Returns the current `greeting` value as a JSON response.

 - **UPDATE endpoint (`PUT /hello`):**
-    - Receives an updated greeting in the request body.
-    - Stores the old greeting for logging.
-    - Updates the `greeting` variable to the new value (or keeps the old one if not provided).
-    - Logs the old and new greetings to the console.
-    - Responds with a message and the updated greeting.
+    Accepts an updated greeting in the request body, logs the old and new greetings, updates the `greeting` variable (or leaves it unchanged if none provided), and responds with a message and the updated greeting.

 - **DELETE endpoint (`DELETE /hello`):**
-    - Logs the current greeting before deletion.
-    - Sets the `greeting` variable to an empty string.
+    Logs the current greeting, sets the `greeting` variable to an empty string, logs the deletion, and responds with a confirmation message.
-    - Logs that the greeting was deleted.
-    - Responds with a message confirming deletion.

 - **Start the server:**
-    - Sets the port to 3000.
-    - Starts listening for requests.
-    - Logs a message to the console indicating the server is running and the URL.

----
+    Listens on port 3000 and logs the server URL to the console when running.

 ## File Structure